TanStack/query/docs/src/pages/docs/api.md

 ## `client.fetchQueryData`

 `fetchQueryData` is an asynchronous method that can be used to fetch and cache a query.
 It will either resolve with the data or throw with the error.
-Specify a `staleTime` to only trigger a fetch when the data is stale.
 Use the `prefetchQuery` method if you just want to fetch a query without needing the result.

-If the query exists and the data is not invalidated and also not older than the given `staleTime`, then the data from the cache will be returned.
+If the query exists and the data is not invalidated or older than the given `staleTime`, then the data from the cache will be returned.
 Otherwise it will try to fetch the latest data.

 > The difference between using `fetchQueryData` and `setQueryData` is that `fetchQueryData` is async and will ensure that duplicate requests for this query are not created with `useQuery` instances for the same query are rendered while the data is fetching.